-Stress tends to be one of those things that you don’t think about too often; stress is merely a part of your life, an annoying ailment if you will.
+Stress tends to be one of those things that you don’t think about too often; stress is merely a part of your life.
 Some stress is necessary for survival; stress can help improve performance in certain activities by enhancing the body’s ability to function at its best.

-But prolonged stress, which we have become increasingly accustomed to, can have debilitating effects on your life.
+But prolonged stress, which we have become increasingly accustomed to as women, can have debilitating effects on your life.

 Why Stress Happens

 Stress has many different causes, from certain people, to situations, to even the holiday season, but it is a completely natural reaction to something in our life (whether real or perceived) that causes a chemical reaction in our bodies.
 Stress can be triggered by something physical in your body (like an injury), your surroundings and even stress can be induced from stressors that are internal (like worry or anxious thoughts).